Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Approach

-\textbf{Definition-use Chain for Flow-sensitivity.} A definition-use chain \cite{kennedyUsedefinitionChainsApplications1978} (DUC) is a data structure that represents a definition, or assignment, of a program variable and all the subsequent uses without any re-definitions in between.
+A definition-use chain (DUC) \citep{kennedyUsedefinitionChainsApplications1978} is a data structure that represents a definition, or assignment, of a program variable and all the subsequent uses without any re-definitions in between.
 DUCs are generated by analyzing all assignment statements in the program with consideration of variable scopes.

-We use an existing tool, Beniget \cite{serge-sans-pailleGastBeniget2022}, a DUC generation tool that works by analyzing the AST of \python{} programs.
+We use an existing tool, Beniget \citep{serge-sans-pailleGastBeniget2022}, a DUC generation tool that works by analyzing the AST of \python{} programs.
 While a tool exists for \python{} to compute the DUC, no existing implementation makes use of DUC to construct flow-sensitive call-graphs for \python{}. \toolname first uses the DUC generated by Beniget to create a location map that gives information about what variables are used at particular locations of a notebook.
 Then, this map is used to create the EAG that can differentiate variables based on the location of its definition.
 For instance, the EAG shown in Figure \ref{fig:ex_ag} captures multiple definitions of the \texttt{model} variable separately.